 Day 1 of 3 Days in Washington, DC: Monuments, Museums…and a Speakeasy

-Whether this is your first time visiting Washington, DC or your 10th time, visiting the Tidal Basin and Monuments are pretty awe-inspiring.
-So let’s set up your Washington, DC itinerary off right with monuments and museums!
+Whether this is your first time visiting Washington, DC, or your 10th time, visiting the Tidal Basin and Monuments are pretty awe-inspiring.
+So let’s start your Washington, DC itinerary off right with monuments and museums!

 Bike Around the Monuments & Tidal Basin

 If you’ve visited DC before, then you know that once you get to the Washington Monument, you will wander along a path past the Lincoln Memorial Reflecting Pool and can pop over to several monuments, eventually leading up to the Lincoln Memorial or veering to the Tidal Basin.

 The thing is… unless you want to spend the better part of a whole day walking, you can actually pick up a rental bike near Washington Monument and bike it to save time!
 Capital Bikeshare has a lot of stations throughout the city.

 And while that’s totally fine if you prefer to spend the morning walking around several of the monuments and going inside them, if you want to see a lot and perhaps find a few hidden ones, definitely rent a bike!

 I’ve done this a few times and it is my favorite way to get around!
 Chris and I rode along one morning to see the main monuments like the Washington Monument, World War II Memorial, and Lincoln Memorial.

 And while you’re in the area, ride along the Tidal Basin to see the Thomas Jefferson Memorial, Franklin Delano Roosevelt Memorial, Martin Luther King Jr. Memorial, and perhaps spot an American founding father, George Mason and his small and peaceful memorial along the Tidal Basin.